 Work and business processes cut across organizational boundaries and the traditional functional and geographic silos.
-We need to share information, cooperate and deliver results together with people from other companies, locations, cultures and time zones.
+We need to share information, cooperate and deliver results with external partners from other companies, locations, cultures and time zones.

 Common examples of this include:

 - Global account management – where a customer demands a single point of contact or an organization appoints internal resources to manage these high-profile sales and service relationships

 - Outsourcing and offshoring of work to other locations and often to other organizations, leading to a more complex management and commercial environment

 - Complex supply chains where work and product moves from one organization to the next and information flows and projects become increasingly integrated and interdependent

 - Projects where companies bid together and must, consequently, work together to deliver